 To start major home improvements

 Before building permits are issued, some cities and villages require a boundary survey.
 Boundary surveys are also frequently required by lending institutions.
+If you have any doubts about whether or not you need a survey, reach out to your local zoning or planning commission, or contact us to get a better idea if one is needed.

 For example: If you’re building a privacy fence, or adding an addition to your house or business, you need to locate easements, building setbacks, and other local zoning regulations.